paaskall/paaskall/README.md

 Here are some ideas to get you started: -->

-🔭 I’m currently student of Ujung Pandang State Polytechnic 🌱 I’m currently learning Kotlin
+🔭 I’m currently student of Ujung Pandang State Polytechnic <br>
+🌱 I’m currently learning Kotlin
 📫 How to reach me: @paskalll_